How to Get an FFL in Florida

 | 11 | Importer of Destructive Devices | $3,000 | $3,000 | Specialized importers |

-Pennsylvania is NFA-friendly — suppressors, short-barreled rifles, short-barreled shotguns, and machine guns are all legal with appropriate federal tax stamps.
-If you plan to deal in NFA items, you'll need a Special Occupational Tax (SOT) in addition to your FFL.
+Florida is fully NFA-friendly.
+Suppressors, short-barreled rifles (SBRs), short-barreled shotguns (SBSs), AOWs, and pre-1986 machine guns are all legal with appropriate federal tax stamps.
+Florida has no additional state restrictions on NFA items — no extra permits, no state registration.
+If you plan to deal in NFA items, you'll need a Special Occupational Tax (SOT) designation on top of your FFL.
 Class 3 SOT is $500/year for dealers with gross receipts under $500K.
-Note: Pennsylvania's handgun transfer requirements and PICS checks apply to NFA handguns as well.
+Hunting with suppressors has been legal in Florida since 2014.

 Step-by-Step Application Process

-Decide on your business entity (sole proprietor, LLC, corporation).
-Register with the Pennsylvania Department of State if forming an LLC or corporation.
+Establish your business entity with the Florida Division of Corporations (Sunbiz).
 Obtain an EIN from the IRS.
-Register for Pennsylvania Sales Tax with the PA Department of Revenue.
-Confirm your premises meets local zoning requirements.
+Register for a Florida Sales Tax Certificate from the Department of Revenue.
+Verify your premises meets local zoning requirements — Florida's preemption law (§790.33) prevents local firearms ordinances, but standard commercial/home-business zoning rules still apply.

 Choose Your FFL Type & Complete ATF Form 7

-Select the FFL type matching your activities, then download and complete ATF Form 7 (5310.12).
+Select the FFL type that matches your business, then download and complete ATF Form 7 (5310.12).
 Provide complete details about your business, all responsible persons, and your premises.
-Errors are the #1 cause of delays — review every field carefully before submitting.
+Errors are the #1 cause of delays — review every field carefully.

 Complete Fingerprint Cards & Photographs

 Each responsible person must complete two FBI fingerprint cards (FD-258) and provide two 2×2 passport-style photographs.
-In Pennsylvania, fingerprints are available at many local police departments, sheriff offices, and third-party providers like IdentoGO.
+In Florida, fingerprinting is widely available at local sheriff's offices, police departments, and authorized LiveScan vendors.

 Submit Application & Fee

-Mail the completed Form 7, fingerprint cards, photographs, and your application fee (check or money order payable to ATF) to the ATF Federal Firearms Licensing Center in Atlanta, GA.
-The correct mailing address is on the form instructions.
+Mail the completed Form 7, fingerprint cards, photographs, and your application fee (check, credit card, or money order payable to ATF) to the ATF Federal Firearms Licensing Center in Atlanta, GA.

 Notify Your Chief Law Enforcement Officer (CLEO)

-Send a copy of your completed ATF Form 7 to your local CLEO — typically your county sheriff or municipal chief of police.
-Pennsylvania has 67 counties, each with a sheriff who also plays a role in handgun transfers.
+Send a copy of your completed ATF Form 7 to your local CLEO — typically your county sheriff.
+Florida has 67 counties, each with an elected sheriff.
 This is notification only — CLEO approval is not required for your FFL.

 Complete the ATF Interview & Inspection

 An ATF Industry Operations Inspector (IOI) will schedule a premises visit.
-They'll verify your identity, inspect storage and security, and confirm your understanding of federal firearms laws.
-For Pennsylvania FFLs, be prepared to demonstrate knowledge of the PICS system, the SP 4-113 handgun transfer form, and how your compliance workflow handles the distinction between handgun and long gun transfers.
+They'll verify your identity, inspect storage and security, and confirm your understanding of federal and Florida firearms laws — including 4473 procedures, A&D bound book requirements, the FDLE background check process, and the 3-day waiting period.

 Set Up Your Compliance Systems